TyrWinDev/TyrWinDev/README.md

 - 📬 You can contact me at pedrolmedina@outlook.es

-- 😎 Ask me anything about Video Games, Video Editing, and Graphic Design!
+- 😎 Ask me anything about Programming, Video Games, and Graphic Design!

 <br/>